bruceravel/SCFtests/use.md

 A new test is added by making a new python script in the `fefftests` folder.
 This python file defines the `prep()` method.
-That is, it defines the conditions under which feff is run, then makes each feff calculation.
+That is, it defines the conditions under which Feff is run, then makes each Feff calculation.

 The scf and iorder tests are pretty well commented.
 Follow those examples.
 The bottom line is that they loop through the list of testing conditions.
 For each condition, a subdirectory called `<testname>/<condition>` is created.
 The mustache template is filled in and written to `<testname>/<condition>/feff.inp`.
-Finally, feff is run.
+Finally, Feff is run.

 Note that, to verify that the *exact* same set of scattering paths are used for every test, the `paths.dat` file from the `scf/feff6` test should be copied into each new testing subdirectory.
 The reason for this is to be sure that path indexing is consistent between models.
-Which a small change to the feff model, the amplitude of a small path might cause it to fall below one of feff's filtering criteria.
+Which a small change to the Feff model, the amplitude of a small path might cause it to fall below one of Feff's filtering criteria.
 This would change the indexing of subsequent paths.
 The fitting models in the `.py` files expect consistent path indexing.